seanpmaxwell/jet-logger/README.md

 ```

 ### Guide
-The logger package's main export is the default `logger` object.
-This default export will use of course, all the default settings.
-If you wish to pass your own settings you can import the `jetLogger()` function and pass parameters to configure your own custom logging objects.
+The logger package's default export is an instance of the `JetLogger` class.
+This default export uses all the default settings.
+If you wish to pass your own settings you can import the `JetLogger` class and pass parameters to the constructor to configure your own custom logger.

 - The five environment variables are:
   - `JET_LOGGER_MODE`: can be `'CONSOLE'`(default), `'FILE'`, `'CUSTOM'`, and `'OFF'`.